Written by Connor Harrison

 Of course, this has created challenges for plenty of organizations.
 While the cost of turnover is generally very expensive, managers and HR professionals have to know when to appeal to current employees and when it’s not worth the battle.
 Robert Maynard of Famous Toastery, for instance, says it’s not necessarily worth giving employees halfway out the door a $3/hour raise, but it is worth meeting with folks to discuss career opportunities at the restaurant chain.

 While workers are certainly motivated by salary increases and growth opportunities, organizations must consider their full compensation offering and added perks.
-Remote work opportunities offering increased work/life flexibility are also adding fuel to the fire.
+Additionally, remote work opportunities offering increased work/life flexibility are also adding fuel to the fire.

 Soft benefits are especially appealing to younger segment of the workforce.
 Plentiful company holidays, personal, sick days, and paid time off are a sure fire way to send the message that you value an employee’s well-being outside the office.
 In addition, tuition assistance or reimbursement, housing assistance, and paid-family leave can keep employees around over time.
 And, folks certainly don't mind free breakfast on Mondays and craft beers on Fridays!

 We’ll continue to monitor workforce trends in this hot-blooded economy – and what it means for your organization.
 It’s never been more important to make sure you’re paying equitably to ensure you’re fully equipped to recruit the best talent available.